MMiDS-textbook/MMiDS-textbook.github.io/index.md

 **Full title:** Mathematical Methods in Data Science: Bridging Theory and Applications with Python

-**Print copy:** A [print version](https://www.cambridge.org/highereducation/books/mathematical-methods-in-data-science/6CB866F77A7CA33109EF99910CFA40BC) of this book will be published by Cambridge University Press in September 2025.
-It is available for [pre-order](https://www.amazon.com/Mathematical-Methods-Data-Science-Applications/dp/1009509403).
-The online version will remain available and continue to be maintained.
+**Print copy:** A print version of this book has been published by Cambridge University Press.
+It is available to order [here](https://www.amazon.com/Mathematical-Methods-Data-Science-Applications/dp/1009509403).
+The online version will remain available and maintained.
+Additional resources are available on the [publisher's website](https://www.cambridge.org/highereducation/books/mathematical-methods-in-data-science/6CB866F77A7CA33109EF99910CFA40BC#overview).

 **Description:** This textbook on the **mathematics of data** has several intended audiences: